Tutorial: Import the C++ standard library using modules from the command line

 This tutorial requires Visual Studio 2022 17.5 or later.

-An introduction to the standard library modules
+Introduction to standard library modules

 It's now possible to import the standard library as a module instead of as a tangle of header files.
-This is significantly faster and more robust than including header files or header units or precompiled headers (PCH).
+This is much faster and more robust than including header files or header units or precompiled headers (PCH).

-The C++23 standard library introduces two named modules: std and std.compat.
+The C++23 standard library introduces two named modules: std and std.compat:

 Because named modules don't expose macros, macros like assert, errno, offsetof, va_arg, and others aren't available when you import std or std.compat.
 See Standard library named module considerations for workarounds.

-A little about C++ modules
+About C++ modules

 Header files are how declarations and definitions have been shared between source files in C++.
 Prior to standard library modules, you'd include the part of the standard library you needed with a directive like #include <vector>.
-Header files are fragile and difficult to compose because their semantics may change depending on the order you include them, or whether certain macros are or aren't defined.
+Header files are fragile and difficult to compose because their semantics may change depending on the order you include them, or whether certain macros are defined.
 They also slow compilation because they're reprocessed by every source file that includes them.

 Like header files, modules allow you to share declarations and definitions across source files.
 But unlike header files, modules aren't fragile and are easier to compose because their semantics don't change due to macro definitions or the order in which you import them.
-The compiler can process modules significantly faster than it can process #include files, and uses less memory at compile time as well.
+The compiler can process modules much faster than it can process #include files, and uses less memory at compile time as well.
 Named modules don't expose macro definitions or private implementation details.

 For in depth information about modules, see Overview of modules in C++ That article also discusses consuming the C++ standard library as modules, but uses an older and experimental way of doing it.